andr3w1699/ProgettoLabSistemiOperativi/README.md

 # ProgettoLabSistemiOperativi
-Here you can find my final project for the lab part of Operatig System course at University of Pisa.
+Here you can find my final project for the lab part of Operating System course at University of Pisa.